chaoss108/angular2-material-calculator/README.md

 4. Open your localhost and start calculating!

 # Buttons
 There are 23 different buttons - 10 numbers, 8 operators and 5 memory functions.
-You can add new buttons in the ButtonsList class and then define the method in CalculatorService.
+You can add new buttons in the ButtonsList class and then define the method in buttons component.

 # Info
 This is my very first Angular2 project, written without any previous experiences with Angular2 or TypeScript.
 I will try to improve it as I learn new techniques and practices in Angular2.